gguuss/DietyOS/docs/06-tools.md

 * Exercise regularly.
 * It takes about a month to establish a good habit; track your progress using a calendar and explore systems such as assigning scores to how healthy you are / have been, to remain honest with yourself while you change your habits.
 * Addiction is a serious risk and it's important to understand within yourself if your habits are out of hand.
 12-step programs and rehab work and should be adopted should you get too deep into bad habits and negative health patterns.
 In cases of addiction, the first attempt to correct a negative behavior may not stick; keep trying and accept the things you can't change and be patient with yourself.
+* Replacing bad habits with good habits is an effective way to turn a weakness into a strength.
+A few examples:
+  * Replace doomscrolling and social media with reading books.
+  * Replace drinking and going out and partying with playing games with your friends.
+  * Take on exercise as a hobby to spend your time getting stronger and healthier instead of wasting / rotting at home.
+* Religion, meditation, yoga, and other organized programs help you to be more social, connected, and encourage positive habits and behaviors.
+Note that it is important to pay attention to the motivations of the people involved in these programs to avoid getting coerced or taken advantage of (bad programs are effectively cults, good programs are positive social and health programming).

 ## Powerful tools and adages for performance and combating ego, frustration, lonliness, and pain
 * [10 Principles](https://burningman.org/about-us/10-principles/)